ilyabrous/ilyabrous/README.md

+### About me:
-- 👋 Hi, I’m Ilya
+- 👋 Hi, I’m Ilya.
-- 📱 I'm a mobile developer with 2 years of experience in Android app development.
+- 📱  &nbsp;&nbsp;I'm a mobile developer with 2 years of experience in Android app development.
 - 🌱 I'm constantly learning and improving my skills in native Android development.
 - 😉 I'm open to new opportunities in the mobile development field!